 Ensure that each contractor and subcontractor performing work on the Contract shall undertake or continue existing EEO programs to ensure that minority group members and women are afforded equal employment opportunities without discrimination because of race, creed, color, national origin, sex, age, disability or marital status.
 For these purposes, EEO shall apply in the areas of recruitment, employment, job assignment, promotion, upgrading, demotion, transfer, layoff, or termination and rates of pay or other forms of compensation.

-The Contractor shall submit an EEO policy statement to the Authority within seventy two (72) hours after the date of the notice by Authority to award this Agreement to the Contractor.
+The Contractor shall submit an EEO policy statement to the Authority within seventy-two (72) hours after the date of the notice by Authority to award this Agreement to the Contractor.

 If Contractor or Subcontractor does not have an existing EEO policy statement, the Authority may provide the Contractor or Subcontractor a model statement (see attached - Minority and Women-Owned Business Enterprises Equal Employment Opportunity Policy Statement).